nicolezattarin/LOB-feature-analysis/README.md

     `ipython kernel install --user --name=projectenv`

 ## What is a limit order book (LOB)?
-A LOB is essentially a data structure that contains all the orders sent to the market, with their characteristics: sign of the order (buy or sell), price, volume, timestamp etc. So it contains, at any given point in time, on a given market, the list of all the transactions that one could possibly perform on this market.
+A LOB is the set of all active orders in a market at a given time.
+It is essentially a data structure that contains all the orders sent to the market, with their characteristics: sign of the order (buy or sell), price, volume, timestamp etc. So it contains, at any given point in time, on a given market, the list of all the transactions that one could possibly perform on this market.

 <p align="center">
 <img src="figures/LOB.png"  width="600"/> </p>

-The main idea is that trades occur when orders of different sides match their prices: a side takes on the role of the *aggressor* at a given price, and if there is a resting order on the other side at the same price the trade happens.
+The main idea is that trades occur when orders of different sides match their prices: a side takes on the role of the *aggressor* at a given price, and if there is a resting order, i.e. *limit* order, on the other side at the same price the trade happens.

 Therefore, since bidders want to buy at the lower possible price, the most appealing order for a bidder is the level of the ask side corresponding to the lower price.
 On the other hand, traders on the ask side want to sell at the highest price, thus the most appealing trades correspond to the highest price on the the bid side.